CassiusCle/kpn_dsh_helloworld/README.md

 [^2]: This version corresponds to the one specified by the `VERSION` variable in step 2.

 ## 4. Create the Kafka topic (on the DSH)
-Now that we have build our application, containerised it and pushed it to the relevant repository, we can finally start our work on the DSH!
-We first login to the DSH through the console on https://console.training.kpn-dsh.com/.
+Now that our application is available as an image on Harbor, it is finally time to start working on the DSH!

-We will now create a Kafka topic to which our `Hello World!` service will send messages.
-In this tutorial, we will be using a so called scratch-topic[^2] (**link to page on scratch-topics**).
+The first thing that needs to be done on the DSH is to create a Kafka topic to which the `Hello World!` service will send messages.
+For this, a so-called scratch-topic[^3] (**link to page on scratch-topics**) will be

+The first step is to login to the DSH console (https://console.training.kpn-dsh.com/).

 Go to `resources > topics` to get to the overview of which already exist on this tenant.
 We will then create a new topic for our service, click on the blue `+ Topic` button.

 In the topic creation menu the only things that we still have to provide are the *Topic name* (`hello-world`) and the *# of partitions* (`1`).
 Fill these in and press the `create topic` button.

-[^2]: A scratch topic is a single kafka topic that can only be used and accessed by service from within the tenant in which it is created (Remove when Link is added).
+[^3]: A scratch topic is a single kafka topic that can only be used and accessed by service from within the tenant in which it is created (Remove when Link is added).

 ## 5. Create the service (on the DSH)
 Our final step is to create the actual service on our tenant that will produce our data stream.